ChangeIsKey/asc-lr/README.md

 # Analyzing Semantic Change through Lexical Replacements
-This repository contains the code accompanying the paper titled "Tug of War: Studying the Contextualisation of Pre-trained BERT models"
+This repository contains the code accompanying the paper titled "Analyzing Semantic Change through Lexical Replacements"

 ## Paper Abstract
 In this paper, we  analyse the _tug of war_ between the contextualisation and the pre-trained knowledge of BERT models.
 If BERT models excessively rely on pre-trained knowledge to represent words, they may falter when faced with words or meanings that lie beyond their training data, e.g., words outside their pre-trained vocabulary or words that have experienced semantic change.
 We conduct analysis via a replacement schema, which generates replacement sets with graded lexical relatedness, allowing examination of the models' degree of contextualisation.
 We find that a large part of the representation of a word stems from information stored in the model itself and that the degree of contextualisation varies across parts of speech.
 Furthermore, we leverage the replacement schema as a basis for a novel interpretable approach to Lexical Semantic Change, surpassing the state-of-the-art for English.